 In the spring of 1974, a bunch of my poli sci acquaintances decided to run as a team with some other folks, who I’ll call the Party and Dance folks.
 They figured they would capture the beer crowd (the poli sci) and the pot folks (P&D).

-Several years ago, I thought about this incident and wondered whatever became of Michael Hirsch.
+Several years ago, I thought about this incident and wondered what became of Michael Hirsch.
 Unfortunately, Mike Hirsch, an advocate for services to people afflicted with AIDS, died of complications of the disease in February 1989.
 “He was 34 years old and lived in Manhattan.”